Furikuda/Hackulele/PagedOut.md

 ## Inside the fret board.

-Hooking up your logic analyzer on SDA/SCL you get a listing of the SPI commands sent to the IS31FL3731 chip at boot time (address 0x74):
+Hooking up your logic analyzer on SDA/SCL you get a listing of the i2c commands sent to the IS31FL3731 chip at boot time (address 0x74):

 ```
 74 08